theodoragirgis/rebound/docs/c_structures.md

 ## `struct reb_simulation_integrator_ias15`

-The `reb_simulation_integrator_ias15` structure contains the configuration and data structures used by the IAS15 integrator.
+The `reb_simulation_integrator_ias15` structure contains the configuration and data structures used by the high order IAS15 integrator.

 Member                      | Description